Monotone solutions for mean field games master equations : continuous state space and common noise: Existence of monotone solutions

 \section{Existence of monotone solutions}

 In this section, we establish the existence of a monotone solution of \eqref{me}, in cases for which the assumptions of Theorem \ref{existclassic} are not satisfied.
 We first prove an estimate for classical solutions of \eqref{me} and then use a stability result to prove our existence result.
-Let us insist on the fact that we believe this section to be more pedagogical than anything else.
-We want to give an example of how to establish the existence of monotone solutions ; more than weakening optimally the assumptions of the existing literature on a priori regularity of solutions of MFG master equations.
-We can prove the following \begin{Prop} Assume that $U$ is a classical solution of \eqref{me} and that there exists $C > 0, \alpha,\beta \in (0,1)$ such that \begin{itemize} \item \item \item $H$ satisfies \eqref{hypH} with the same C. \end{itemize} Then there exists $C' >0$ depending only on $C, \alpha$ and $\beta$ such that
+In our opinion, this section plays an important (pedagogical) role by explaining why the stability of monotone solutions is crucial to obtain existence results.
+In particular we do so on an example which we believe to be natural and instructive.
+Our aim here is not to weaken optimally the regularity assumptions needed.
+Even if the following results are clear improvements of the existing literature, it seems that even more can be done in this direction.
+We can prove the following. \begin{Prop} Assume that $U$ is a classical solution of \eqref{me} and that there exists $C > 0, \alpha,\beta \in (0,1)$ such that \begin{itemize} \item \item $H$ satisfies \eqref{hypH} with the same C. \end{itemize} Then there exists $C' >0$ depending only on $C, \alpha$ and $\beta$ such that